hmartelb/zhusuan-mnist-cvae/README.md

 # CVAE implementation in ZhuSuan
 This repository contains an implementation of a Class-conditioned VAE (CVAE) using [ZhuSuan](https://github.com/thu-ml/zhusuan) on the MNIST dataset.
-This is a coding assignment from the Machine Learning course at Tsinghua University, Fall Semester 2020.
+The code was developed for the Machine Learning course at Tsinghua University, Fall Semester 2020.

 # Installation
 Clone the repository and install the requirements in your machine by running: